codeofdusk/gptcmd/README.md

 ## Getting started
 Gptcmd requires [Python](https://python.org) 3.8.6 or later.
 It is available on PyPI, and can, for instance, be installed with `pip install gptcmd` at a command line shell.
 Running `gptcmd` at a shell starts the application.
 If Python's `bin` or `scripts` directory isn't on your path, you may need to launch the application with a command like `~/.local/bin/gptcmd` (depending on your system configuration).
 In most cases though, `gptcmd` should "just work".

-If you'd like to use OpenAI models and you don't have an OpenAI account, you'll need to create one and [add some credit](https://platform.openai.com/account/billing/overview). $5 or so goes very far, [especially on `gpt-4o-mini`](#model-selection).
+If you'd like to use OpenAI models and you don't have an OpenAI account, you'll need to create one and [add some credit](https://platform.openai.com/account/billing/overview). $5 or so goes very far, [especially on `gpt-4.1-mini` or `gpt-4.1-nano`](#model-selection).

 Gptcmd searches for provider credentials in its configuration file, falling back to the `OPENAI_API_KEY` environment variable if no key is provided in its configuration.
 If you'd like to use OpenAI models and you don't have an API key, you'll need to [generate a key](https://platform.openai.com/account/api-keys).